Our Working Principles

 Healthy Food and Healthy Body

-It may come of no surprise that due to the erosion of our farmland top soil, the trace elements and minerals we used to enjoy in our food are quickly disappearing.
+It may come of no surprise that, due to the erosion of our farmland top soil, the trace elements and minerals we used to enjoy in our food are quickly disappearing.

 More than 30% of nutritional value has been lost in our food system over the last 80 years, if this trend continues, we will eat flavored water.
 One human will need to eat several plates of greens to get the same nutritional value we used to get from two or three mouthfuls of greens in the early 1900s.

-We need to start paying attention to what we put in the soil and in our bodies.
+We need to pay attention to what we put in the soil and in our bodies.
 Healthy biorich soils means strong, mineral-rich plants and animals eating those plants, in turn producing delicious and nutrient rich food.
 The healthcare bill for our communities diminishes when we eat better.
 Our bodies’ cells need minerals and micronutrients to help fight viral and bacterial infection.

 We sell coconut oil from a cooperative farm project in Sri Lanka where they pay attention to the soil in which they grow coconut trees.
 Theirs and many more regenerative soil projects are becoming a vital farming method used across the globe, especially by small farms.
 Farmers are paying closer attention to the biomass and diverse planting methods needed to feed the soil and provide habitats for insects.
 Soil regenerative practices ensure robust harvests in the following year.
 Farming is a long-term stewardship of the land.
 As consumers, we need to be aware of our investment now, which leads to better food and farm ecology for the future.